MicroEJ/docs/DeviceDeveloperGuide/mjvm.rst

    Foundation Libraries available in the platform.

-2. Step 2 consists in compiling the MicroEJ Application code and the required libraries in an ELF library, using the Smart Linker.
+2. Step 2 consists in compiling the MicroEJ Application code and the required libraries in an ELF library, using the SOAR.

 3. Step 3 consists in linking the previous ELF file with the MicroEJ Core Engine library and a third-party BSP (OS, drivers, etc.).
 This